When Can I Retire?

 The results below are based on the default values above.
 Enter your own values into the retirement calculator above to get your own personalized and interactive results estimating when you'll be able to retire along with a detailed summary down here.

 Given the income and expenses that you've provided, your annual savings rate will be 0 % per year.

-If you currently expect an annual spending of 0 in retirement and are targeting a withdrawal rate of 0 of your net worth each year in retirement for your spending, the estimated initial amount you'll need for retirement is 0.
-This needed amount is calculated by taking your retirement spending and dividing by your retirement withdrawal rate.
+For retirement, if you currently expect an annual spending of 0 and are targeting a withdrawal rate of 0 of your net worth each year for your spending, the estimated initial amount you'll need is 0.
+This needed amount is calculated by taking your retirement spending and dividing by your withdrawal rate.
 Within the FIRE community, this amount is often called the FIRE number, FIRE amount, or FIRE target.